a-memme/school_district_analysis/README.md

 <img width="470" alt="reading_grade_with" src="https://user-images.githubusercontent.com/79600550/112374253-40904580-8cb8-11eb-9ca0-ef23bf62dd31.png">

 ### Scores by School Spending
-- Very minor changes to the $634-644 spending range category to which Thomas High School falls under.
+- Very minor changes to scores when sorted into spending categories.
+These changes were seen in the $634-644 spending range category to which Thomas High School falls under.
 Changes are as follows (reference images below in usual order):
   - 0.01 point decrease in Average Math Score
   - 0.01 point increase in Average Reading Score
   - 0.02% decrease in % of students passing math